hunterpayne/maven-unbound/README.md

 For Windows the installer is generated at target/unbound-1.0.0.exe

 For OSX use the RPM installer.
-You might have to install rpm via brew.
+You might have to install rpm itself via brew.

 ## To use the Unbound command line interface